A particle's perspective on screening mechanisms: Conclusion

-This spatially dependent strength of gravity is a new window for phenomenology in modified theories of gravity in a region of the parameter space that previously seemed uninteresting.
+The spatially dependent fermion masses is a new window for phenomenology in modified theories of gravity in a region of the parameter space that previously seemed uninteresting.
 For example, this could be a great contender for dark matter as it increases the gravitational potential in low-density environments.
-However, the main challenge lies in the fact that, in the Milky Way, the effect of dark matter on the gravitational potential is already present at the Solar System's distance from the galaxy's center.
-Therefore, the interior of the Solar System should be protected from over-screening effects while acting as dark matter in interstellar distances.
+However, the main challenge lies in the fact that our understanding of galactic dynamics comes from the nuclear processes taking place inside stars, which would be modified by the shift in fermion masses depending on the model.
 In future work, we aim to better study the behaviour of matter for these models, such as in the stability of galaxies or as a possible explanation for the observed radial acceleration relations~\cite{2016PhRvL.117t1101M}, following the work from Ref.~\cite{Burrage:2016yjm}.
 Additionally, over-screening can also have strong implications for quintessence scenarios motivated by scalar-tensor theories, such as the exponential potential in the chameleon model~\cite{Copeland:2006wr, Copeland:1997et}, where the coupling to matter would introduce non-linear effects to the evolution of the fields.
 Furthermore, since scalar-tensor theories are related to the low energy description for string theory, we can also relate the over-screening of a field to the Swampland conjectures~\cite{Grana:2021zvf,Vafa:2005ui}.
 For example, the distance conjecture would not only restrict $\Delta v_{\tilde{\chi}}\ll\tMpl$ during the evolution of the field in time, but also in the late-time distribution of energy density.

 There are many positive aspects of studying modified gravity from a particle perspective, such as consistently studying the modification of gravitational interactions along those in the Standard Model.
 Moreover, throughout this work, we have only considered the classical aspects of the scalar-tensor theories, but this description will allow us to account for quantum corrections, which is a topic worthy of further exploration.